rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

 ## Rules for performing patch minimization

-### 1. Code of Refctorings Should be Removed
+### 1. Refactoring should be removed

-Code refactoring is the process of restructuring existing code without changing its external behavior.
-Since refactoring does not affect the behavior of the code, it is not a part of bug fix and the changes can be removed from the patch.
-Code refactoring may consist one or more of the following:
+Code refactoring is the process of restructuring existing code without changing its visible behavior.
+It is often performed to improve program *quality*, but should not result in differing program output.
+Since refactoring does not affect the behavior of the code, it is not considered part of a bug fix, and the changes introduced during refactoring should be removed from the Defects4J patch.

+Code refactoring may consist of one or more of the following:

-1. __White/spaces/tabs/new lines__
+1. __White space, tabs, and new lines__

-	* Example 1: Some white space fixes are tricky because they may involve indentation changes within bug-fix code blocks.
-This could include parts of code that was moved into or out of a condition branch.
-In this example, the only change to "result" is the tab.
-Therefore, we only keep the changes of adding the "if" statement.
+	* Example 1: In the following example, an `if` block is added to the code to fix the bug.
+An existing expression `result = a/b;` is placed inside this block.
+Because the indentation of this line was changed, the non-minimized patch indicates that the line was deleted and an indented version was added to fix the bug.
+This changed line -- changing indentation -- is a refactoring, and is not required to fix the bug.
+Therefore, we only keep the addition of the "if" statement.
         * Non-minimized:
             ```diff
             -    if(b!=0)